project-tsurugi/tsurugi_fdw/README.md

 	By changing INSTALL_PREFIX=$HOME/.local in the script, you can change install directory.
 	* Hereafter, this directory is defined as **\<tsurugi install directory>**.

-        See the README of each component.
+        See the README of each module.

 1. Build and Install ogawayama_fdw.